facebookincubator/npe-toolkit/README.md

 you first spin up a Toolkit app you'll have a backend — this has a lot of pros and cons, so for now you need to create your own Firebase project.

+### Running the app

+Run the app locally using the following commands at the root of your project:
+- `yarn web` to run the web app
+- `yarn ios` to run the iOS app (will run in Expo Go)
+- `yarn admin` to run the admin console
+  - You will need to deploy [Firebase functions](docs/getting-started/Functions.md) in order to run the admin console

 ### If you have a different directory structure

 The default app setup expects your app's directory to be a sibling of the